Hackerfleet/hfos-legacy/docs/source/dev/standards.rst

 =====================

-We use the following development standards:
+We aim for the following development standards:

 Cyclomatic Complexity